taoensso/tower/README.md

 (with-i18n :en nil (t :example/decorated/baz)) => "&lt;tag&gt;"
 ```

-This is all cached, btw - so there's no performance hit.
+Note that decorator effects are cached to avoid any performance hit.

-What's the nil to `with-i18n` for?
-That's a translation scope:
+What's the nil given to `with-i18n` for?
+That's a **translation scope**:

 ```clojure
 (with-i18n :en :example